Heritage Explore Tour – 12 Days

 This might overpower your aesthetic sense.
 It will be good to turn your head to nature.
 Nagarkot serves this purpose very well.
 From the top of its hill station, you will have exceptionally ethereal views of the Himalayan ranges at sunrise.

-The exploration will be all the more fulfilling with your visit to Namo Buddha—one of the most important Buddhist pilgrimage sites, known by the Tibetan as Takmo Lu Jin.
+The Heritage Explore tour will be all the more fulfilling with your visit to Namo Buddha—one of the most important Buddhist pilgrimage sites, known by the Tibetan as Takmo Lu Jin.
 Moreover, your one-night monastery stay will be inevitably enriching.
 You will find absolute silence and serenity.
 You will be heartily welcomed for the prayer.
 You will eat what they eat.

 It will be followed by your visit to Bandipur, a hilltop settlement 143 km west of Kathmandu and 80 km east of Pokhara.
 There you will visit the Temple of Khadga Devi, and climb Gurunche Dada.
 What’s more, from Tudikhel, a flat hilltop, you might have a magnificent view of the Himalayan range.